 Most of the calculations made on a daily basis are related to a mental calculation.
 People who acquire good mental math skills do not depend on electronics or paper to perform everyday calculations.
 However, it is important to demystify mental calculation.
 It is not about using an algorithm in your head, but about calculating with flexibility and efficiency.

 A variety of instructional activities can be used to develop mental math skills.
-In all learning situations, teachers take advantage of opportunities in mathematical exchanges to highlight the relationships among the different mental math strategies used by students.
+In all learning situations, teachers should take advantage of opportunities in mathematical exchanges to highlight the relationships among the different mental math strategies used by students.
 This highlights the similarities and differences between strategies, their strengths and weaknesses, and helps students make connections and learn other strategies.

 Many mental math strategies are based on the relationship between the whole and its parts (partitioning and combining), on establishing relationships between numbers, and on the properties of operations.
 Often, these strategies come from a transfer of models used during the learning of operations.